shirozenfeld/TriviaKing/README.md

 # TriviaKing

-A **client-server multiplayer trivia game** that challenges players to answer true or false trivia questions as quickly as possible.
+A **client-server multiplayer trivia game** that challenges players to answer true or false trivia questions about **Albert Einstein** as quickly as possible.
 Players join the game, receive trivia questions, and compete to answer correctly and win the game.

 ---